Differentially Private Release of Event Logs for Process Mining: Approach

+In some settings, the PDP assumes that the $\epsilon$ values ($\Phi^u$) are given by the users.
+In this paper, we estimate the $\epsilon$ value for each event, i.e., we estimate $\Phi^u$.
 We assume that the log publisher provides the maximum acceptable increase in the successful guessing probability after publishing the anonymized event log, called Guessing Advantage $\delta$.
 Laud et al.~\cite{laud2020framework} provide a framework that quantifies the $\epsilon$ value from a given guessing advantage $\delta$.
 They define the guessing advantage as the difference between the posterior probability (after publishing $M(L)$) and the prior probability (before publishing $M(L)$) (prior knowledge) of an attacker making a successful guess in $H_p$.
 Let $\delta$ be the maximum allowed guessing advantage, stated by the event log publisher.

 \begin{defn}[Guessing Advantage] Attacker's advantage in achieving the goal $h$ with precision $p$ is at most $\delta$ if, for any published event log $L'$, treating $L$ as a random variable,

 \end{defn}